 It has some magnificent artwork in it, and a collection of headstones that are still legible 100 years after they were erected.
 In some areas the trees have grown into each other and make some areas dark and dingy.
 During a storm it can be a fearsome place, yet it can have moods that make you gasp in amazement.

-I have seen the early registers, and from what I can see the first person officially buried there was a little boy called John, who was buried 9 April 1888, in grave number 1.
+I have seen the early registers, and from what I can see the first person officially buried there was a little boy called John Van Der Keck, who was buried 9 April 1888, in grave number 1.
 He was only 1 year, 11 months and 10 days old.
 The grave is close to the office, in the area set aside for “Pioneers graves”.
+However, I have since heard that the first burial was actually HH Slabbert who was buried on 11 February 1888 in grave number 26, aged 4 months.

 There is also an extensive Jewish area in the cemetery, which was always maintained in an immaculate condition up till recently.
 And in my recent explorations I have been able to see so many of the graves of the early Jewish community from Johannesburg.